robertblackwell/network_c_http/readme.md

 ./cmake-build-debug/app/simple_server -p 9001 -t 10
 ```

-There is also a benchmark app called `verifier_client` which can be run in conjunction with the siimple_server app.
+There is also a benchmark app called `verifier_client` which can be run in conjunction with the simple_server app.

 The following command will run the `verify_client` on port 9001, will run 60 threads and 300 request/response
 per thread for a toal of 18000 request/response cycles.